konoui/lipo/README.md

 ### Note

-The `lipo` supports only 64-bit binary.
+This `lipo` supports only 64-bit binary.